How To Ace Your Pharmacy Job Interview

 Examples: “Tell me what makes you the most suitable candidate for this job?”, “What knowledge, skills and experience do you have to make you right for this job?”, “What 3 words best describe yourself?”

-Competency based questions: these are the questions to help employers decide who the most desirable candidate is for the job.
-You may be asked questions about teamwork, responsibility, dealing with conflict, your career motivation, decision making, communication, leadership, trustworthiness, ethics and problem solving.
-This is when it’s a good time to know the job specification and company’s core values so you can answer the questions appropriately.
+Competency-based questions: these are the questions to help employers decide who the most desirable candidate is for the job.
+You may be asked questions about teamwork, responsibility, dealing with conflict, your career motivation, decision making, communication, leadership, trustworthiness, ethics and, problem-solving.
+This is when it’s a good time to know the job specification and the company’s core values so you can answer the questions appropriately.